 HAM goes over a periodic re-branding, alongside with the new logo and visual identity.
 HAM is from then on known as HAM independent hospitality & tourism advisors.

 2019 also marks the opening of our new office in Tirana from where we cover assignments in Albania, Kosovo and North Macedonia.
-Our Casablanca office in Morocco moves to the capital, Rabat.
+Our Morocco office relocates to Marrakech.

 to be continued...